University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/short_read_assembly/short-read-assembly.md

 # Explore k-mer Length Effects

 SPAdes uses several k-mer lengths during the assembly process to produce a de Bruijn graph for each k-mer length and then combines the information to produce a final assembly.
 Using what you learned above about exploring assemblies, lets look at how an assembly is affected by our choice of k-mer length.
+You may need to alter the `mummer` `minCluster` value to produce a valid `.delta` file.

 First, lets look at an assembly produced with a single short k-mer of length of 11: